swarm-lab/swarm-lab.github.io.jekyll/_posts/2015-08-08-Richard-Feynman-had-a-thing-for-ants.md

 Isn't it great?

 Hereafter is one of these experiments, as told by Feynman himself.
 It is my favorite one, mostly because it ties in some work that we are currently doing in the lab.
-I hope you enjoy it as much as I do.
+I hope you enjoy it as much as I did.

 > Many years later, when I was at Caltech and lived in a little house on Alameda Street, some ants came out around the
 > bathtub.
 I thought, "This is a great opportunity."
 I put some sugar on the other end of the bathtub, and sat there